techidaily/site-on-screen-recording/source/_posts/new-the-pros-guide-from-playback-to-perfected-overwatch-recordings-for-2024.md

 ![obs](https://images.wondershare.com/filmora/article-images/obs.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/fZTlPdOFNmo?si=Ym8p7ayV1gtNzzXj" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 You will also be able to record only the areas while the video is streaming.
 OBS also gives you the option to save the recording on your hard disk for future use.
 You can also send them across to your friends and colleagues.
 One of the crucial features of OBS is that you can record Overwatch gameplay while it is streaming.
 Following are the steps that will guide you through the process of recording:

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/aRMCbJxLuwE?si=E5sfJvoqkv1qCMWz" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Steps to record overwatch games with OBS